XhovaniM8/jasper-speaker/MILESTONES.md

 ### Demo
 <!-- Loom link here -->
 ### Notes
-- Voice PE is working with the default Nabu Casa pipeline — next step is swapping in Claude or Gemini as the conversation agent so Q&A answers are actually good
+- Claude (Haiku) is confirmed as the conversation agent — Q&A working well end to end via voice
+- Music + voice integration is the current blocker — Spotify voice control in progress
+- Sticking with Claude for the conversation backend; no plans to swap in Gemini or other agents
 - Primary use cases: Spotify playback control + general knowledge Q&A via voice
-- Current approach: use existing HA Wyoming pipelines (Piper TTS) — external voice APIs (Gemini, Google Cloud TTS) deferred unless local TTS quality is insufficient
+- Current approach: Piper TTS via Wyoming — evaluate voice options before M3 is closed out
 - The Pi also runs Home Assistant for Zigbee home control (lights, blinds, fans); consolidating onto the speaker hardware is possible but out of scope
 ---